Skip to content

 You’re going to be on your feet all day, so it is important to look after your little tootsies.

-Comfortable street shoes are a must, and we strongly recommend ‘breaking them in’ before you arrive or you run the risk of blisters.
+Comfortable street shoes are a must, and I strongly recommend ‘breaking them in’ before you arrive or you run the risk of blisters.

 It isn’t essential, but waterproof shoes would be an added bonus.